 Verdict: Template notices must be jurisdiction-mapped.
 A single national template creates procedural defects in every state that has specific language requirements.

 From NSC’s operational vantage point, the most expensive default notice mistakes are not legal errors — they are data errors.
 Servicers pull the wrong loan balance, use a stale escrow figure, or send to a previous address on file.
 Every one of those errors hands the borrower’s attorney a dismissal motion.
 Professional servicing infrastructure catches these before the notice leaves the system.
-The 45-minute manual intake process we compressed to under a minute exists precisely because speed without accuracy in default servicing is a liability, not an asset.
+The intake process NSC compressed from 45 minutes to under a minute exists precisely because speed without accuracy in default servicing is a liability, not an asset.

 4. Proper Delivery Method and Proof